taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/05-local-state-react-advanced.md

 While the `Search` component is a stateful ES6 class component, the `List` component is only a stateless functional component.
 The parent component that combines the `List` and `Search` components into a `SearchableList` component is a stateless functional component too.

 However, the example doesn't work.
 The `Search` component knows about the `query` that could be used to filter the list, but the `List` component doesn't know about it.
-You have to lift the state of the `Search` component up to the `SearchableList` to make the `query` state accessible for the `List` component.
-You want to share the state in both `List` component and `Search` component.
+You have to lift the state of the `Search` component up to the `SearchableList` to make the `query` state accessible for the `List` component in order to filter the list.
+You want to share the `query` state in both `List` component and `Search` component.

 In order to lift the state up, the `SearchableList` becomes a stateful component.
 You have to refactor it to an React ES6 class component.
 On the other hand, you can refactor the `Search` component to a functional stateless component, because it doesn't need to be stateful anymore.
-The stateful parent component takes care about it.
+The stateful parent component takes care about its whole statet.
+In other cases the `Search` component might stay as a stateful ES6 class component, because it still manages own state.
+But not in this example.

+First, the `Search` component:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~